MakeSchool-Tutorials/SA-2016-Games-Additional-Resources/P2-Installing-Mixpanel/content.md

 It will help us to convert time spans into human readable strings.

 > [action]
-> Add the _Mixpanel_ dependency to your _Podfile_ and add remove the `#` in front of `use_frameworks!` at the top so that it looks like this:
+> Add the _Mixpanel_ dependency to your _Podfile_ under `use_frameworks!`:
 >
 ```
 # Uncomment this line to define a global platform for your project
-# platform :ios, '8.0'
+# platform :ios, '9.0'
+target 'ProjectName' do
-# Uncomment this line if you're using Swift
+  # Comment this line if you're not using Swift and don't want to use dynamic frameworks
   use_frameworks!
+  # Pods for ProjectName
+  pod 'MixPanel'
+>
+  target 'ProjectNameTests' do
+    inherit! :search_paths
+    # Pods for testing
+  end

-target 'ProjectName' do
+  target 'ProjectNameUITests' do
-  pod 'Mixpanel'
+    inherit! :search_paths
+    # Pods for testing
+  end
 end
 ```
 >